#59 Etta

 I think sometimes you

-I think you just, you, you use this sing to remove yourself from what's actually going on.
+use this thing to remove yourself from what's actually going on.
+Okay, all right.

 You're like, you know what would really make this thing sing?